PhotomatixCL documentation

 -xn

 This option requires using the -x option listed in the Setting Options section.
-E.g. -x mypreset1.xmp -xn "My Preset 1"
+E.g. -x mypreset1.xmp -xn MyPreset1.
+It has no effect if only one -x option is supplied.

 Resize the output image.